rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

     * `context`/`context_ref`/`get_context`/`provide_context`
     * `member`/`member_ref`
     * `provide`/`request`
-* Should there be a by value version for accessing temporaries?
+* Should there be a by-value version for accessing temporaries?
-    * We bring this up specifically for the case where you want to use this function to get an `Option<&[&dyn Error]>` out of an error, in this case its unlikely that the error behind the trait object is actually storing the errors as `dyn Errors`, and theres no easy way to allocate storage to store the trait objects.
+    * We bring this up specifically for the case where you want to use this function to get an `Option<&[&dyn Error]>` out of an error, in this case, it is unlikely that the error behind the trait object is actually storing the errors as `dyn Error`s, and theres no easy way to allocate storage to store the trait objects.
 * How should context handle failed downcasts?
     * suggestion: panic, as providing a type that doesn't match the typeid